annatimofeyeva/message-board/README.md

 ## Message board

-Message board is a question and answer web application, similar to Reddit, Quora, StackOverflow or other such sites.
+Message board is a questions and answers web application, similar to Reddit, Quora, StackOverflow or other such sites.
 Users should be able to submit a question, then other users can respond with answers.

 ## Prerequisites